howardisaacson/Intro-to-Astro-2021/Week2_numpy_astropy/README.md

 https://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html
    This tutorial covers a very common tool used in astronomy, interpolation.
    For a full list of scipy tutorials [click here](https://docs.scipy.org/doc/scipy/reference/tutorial/index.html)

-### Paper of the week:
-"Life Outside the Solar System" by Su-Shu Huang https://www.nature.com/scientificamerican/journal/v202/n4/pdf/scientificamerican0460-55.pdf

-Take the next two weeks to read and digest this paper.
-Refer to our [Introduction to Reading Scientific Papers](https://github.com/howardisaacson/Introduction-to-Astronomy-Research/blob/master/Week2/science_papers_intro.md) guide for advice!

-Post 2-3 questions you have about this paper on our class Piazza page.
-In addition, please answer at least one of your classmates' questions.
-You can do this anonymously if you'd like!